Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Focus on the user.
 Technical SEO is important, but if you truly put your user at heart, you’ll get close enough before needing someone to make sure you’re ticking all the boxes,” Bastock says.

-Andrew McLoughlin of Colibri Digital Marketing agrees: “The very first thing we would do for a brand new website is audience research.
+Andrew McLoughlin of Colibri Digital Marketing agrees: “The very first thing we would do for a brand new website is audience research (or identifying the target audience).
 That way, we’ll know who to optimize the site for.
 We can’t make any progress on the other basics (metadata, keywords, links, etc.) without knowing where we should be targeting our efforts.”

 “Understanding your market, gauging your audience’s behaviors, and matching that to search intent to ensure you know which stage of the funnel particular search queries might fall into creates the backbone for an awesome SEO strategy,” says Jason Berkowitz of Break The Web.